Fusion-Party-Aus/Formal-Documents/Constitution.md

    2. supports the purposes of the Association; and

+   3. agrees to abide by the Code of Conduct; and

-   3. agrees to comply with these Rules.
+   4. agrees to comply with these Rules.

 2. The application—